sak1sham/DataStream/README.md

 ## Introduction

-A data migration service with multiple capabilities for creating pipelines seamlessly:
+A Data Migration Service (DMS) with multiple capabilities for creating pipelines seamlessly:
 1. Migrate data from PgSQL, MongoDB, API services, Kafka Consumer
 2. Store data into Amazon S3, Redshift or a PgSQL database
 3. 3 Modes of operation (Dumping, Logging and Syncing)